 2. Google Chrome functionality

 Although Chrome once had a reputation for being a resource hog, that’s no longer the case.
-Google has improved the browser a lot recently, so most users aren’t going to notice much difference between Chrome and Safari.
+Google has improved the browser a lot recently, so most users will not notice much of a difference between Chrome and Safari.

 One interesting feature Google has added is the ability to check the memory usage of individual tabs quickly.
 Simply hover your mouse pointer over a tab, and it’ll bring up information about how much RAM that tab is using.